Bykow/factorio-mod-multiplayer-ui/README.md

 # Multiplayer UI

-This is fork of the original, unmaintained, [ChlewUI](https://github.com/HarasimowiczKamil/factorio-mod-chlew-ui).
+This is a fork of the original, unmaintained, [ChlewUI](https://github.com/HarasimowiczKamil/factorio-mod-chlew-ui).

-It displays a nice looking list of players connected to the server.
+Multiplayer UI displays a nice looking list of players connected to the server.

+Fixes the logging bug in ChlewUI.